-Four copies of all preprints including observations with one or more VLBA antennas should be sent to Ellen Bouton, NRAO, 520 Edgemont Road, Charlottesville, Virginia 22903-2475, USA.
+NRAO requests that you submit four copies of all papers which include observations taken with any NRAO instrument or have NRAO author(s) to Ellen Bouton in the Charlottesville Library.
 NRAO authors may request that their papers be included in the official NRAO preprint series.
 Multiple author papers will not be included in the series if they are being distributed by another institution.
 All preprints for distribution should have a title page that conforms to the window format of the NRAO red preprint covers.
-Preprints will be distributed only when the NRAO author so requests; inclusion in the series is not automatic.
+Note that preprints will be distributed ONLY when the NRAO author so requests; inclusion in the series is not automatic.
 This action will also cause the paper to be included in NRAO's publication lists.
-Although NRAO no longer routinely purchases reprints from major astromonical journals for distribution, NRAO will purchase and distribute reprints if the paper is in a publication less likely to be readily available to other astronomers; and/or the paper is likely to be in great demand.
-In such cases, send copies of the publisher's reprint order forms to Ellen Bouton.